intrahealth/client-registry-docs/docs/configuration.md

 ## Deciding Between a Standalone or Mediator Configuration

-A central application is the Client Registry application, as distinct from the larger Client Registry platform.
+A central application is the Client Registry Service, as distinct from the larger Client Registry platform.
 There are two options for running the application, as an OpenHIM mediator or as standalone application.

 Choose running the app standalone when: